 Full time Research Foundation employees who are appointed to State-funded extra service employment require an approved Research Foundation Extra Service Pre-Approval Form.

-Upon receipt of the above forms, with all of the required signatures, the Office of Human Resources will prepare a letter.
-(Vouchers will be sent to the employee if required.
-The Extra Service voucher serves as a time sheet to report actual dates and times worked.
+Upon receipt of the approved HRM-2 and AC 1588, the Office of Human Resources will send a confirmation letter, with vouchers, to the employee.
 To ensure payment, the voucher must be completed and signed by the employee performing the service and submitted to the Office of Human Resources for payment.
-Vouchers must be submitted according to the due date listed on the Main Payroll Schedule.)
+Vouchers must be submitted according to the due date listed on the Main Payroll Schedule.

 If you require further assistance, please call 437-4700.